 Getting There

-From Capilano Suspension Bridge Park: You can take the bus to Grouse Mountain.
-On Capilano Road, head to the nearby bus stop where you’ll get on the #232 or #236 bus.
+From Capilano Suspension Bridge Park: We chose to take the bus to Grouse Mountain.
+On Capilano Road, head to a nearby bus stop where you’ll get on the #232 or #236 bus.
 The bus fare accepts cash or you can pay with the Compass Card.
 Once you get off, the Grouse Mountain gondola is only a short 10-min walk away.

 From downtown Vancouver: Similar to Capilano, to get to Grouse Mountain, you can easily take the free shuttle bus which picks up at Canada Place.
 Check out the Free Shuttle’s pickup times here.
 The shuttle comes around every half-hour and takes about 30-35 minutes to reach Grouse Mountain.
 Additionally, the shuttle is first come, first serve, so if you want a guaranteed spot, I suggest getting to the shuttle stop a bit earlier.
 Other options to take the public bus, drive, taxi, or take an Uber/Lyft are also possible.